her0ness/devidlana.github.io/_posts/2023-11-07-Attacking an EDR - Part 3.md

 Can be misleading and give a false sense of security.
 Our recommendation is to start challenging those assumptions and start designing products that can withstand those situations.

 The assumption that an attack will happen necessarily when a solution is at its best state is simply incorrect.
-We’re clearly not the pioneers of this approach, and a similar concept was also discussed by Prelude Security’s team ADD LINK.
+We’re clearly not the pioneers of this approach, and a similar concept was also discussed by Prelude Security’s team [An Argument for Continous Security Testing](https://www.linkedin.com/posts/preludesecurity_an-argument-for-continuous-security-testing-activity-7099778443835228160-40Ix/).

 Enough theory, let’s get our hands dirty.